History of Alcoholics Anonymous: The Twelve Steps

 Wilson decided that the six steps needed to be broken down into smaller sections to make them easier to understand and accept.
 He wrote the Twelve Steps one night while lying in bed, which he felt was the best place to think.
 He "prayed for guidance" prior to writing, and in reviewing what he had written and numbering the new steps, he found they added up to twelve.
 He then thought of the Twelve Apostles and became convinced that the program should have twelve steps.
-With contributions from other group members, including atheists who reined in religious content (such as Oxford Group material) that could later result in controversy, by fall 1938 Wilson expanded the six steps into the final version of the Twelve Steps, which are detailed in Chapter Five of the Big Book, called How It Works.
+With contributions from other group members, including atheists who reined in religious content (such as Oxford Group material) that could later result in controversy, by fall 1938 Wilson had expanded the six steps into the final version of the Twelve Steps, which are detailed in Chapter Five of the Big Book, called How It Works.

 Many of the chapters in the Big Book were written by Wilson, including Chapter 8, To Wives.
 It was a chapter he had offered to Smith's wife, Anne Smith, to write, but she declined.
 His wife Lois had wanted to write the chapter, and his refusal to allow her left her angry and hurt.
 Some postulate the chapter appears to hold the wife responsible for her alcoholic husband's emotional stability once he has quit drinking.

 Wilson kept track of the people whose personal stories were featured in the first edition of the Big Book.
 About 50 percent of them had not remained sober.

 Promotion

 Initially the Big Book did not sell.
 5000 copies sat in the warehouse, and Works Publishing was nearly bankrupt.
-Morgan R., recently released from an asylum, contacted his friend Gabriel Heatter, host of popular radio program We the People, to promote his newly found recovery through AA.
+Morgan R., recently released from an asylum, contacted his friend Gabriel Heatter, host of the popular radio program We the People, to promote his newly found recovery through AA.
 The interview was considered vital to the success of AA and its book sales, so to ensure that Morgan stayed sober for the broadcast, members of AA kept him locked in a hotel room for several days under a 24-hour watch.
 The interview was a success, and Hank P. arranged for 20,000 postcards to be mailed to doctors announcing the Heatter broadcast and encouraging them to buy a copy of Alcoholics Anonymous: The Story Of How More Than One Hundred Men Have Recovered From Alcoholism Book sales and AA popularity also increased after positive articles in Liberty magazine in 1939 and the Saturday Evening Post in 1941.